wkantaros/triswap/README.md

 any additional rarity traits that might discourage this type of fungibility.
 During swaps, an arbitrary batch of 721s from the collection is distributed to the user.
 It is worth noting that only 1155s with IDs < 2^88 are currently supported.
-While potentially limiting, this ensures that all relevant token data (address, token type, optional id) can be stored in a singular storage slot.
+While potentially limiting, this ensures that all relevant token data (`address tokenAddress`, `uint8 tokenItemType`, optional `uint88 id`) can be stored in a single storage slot. `tokenItemType`s are currently assigned either `ERC20`, `ERC721`, and `ERC1155`.
 Additional 1155 considerations included whether all NFTs within a collection should be fungible, or just those with the same IDs.
 Ultimately, the former felt more intuitive.

 ## Acknowledgements